ahhrrr/zebra-client/README.md

 [Read this blog post for background and usage details.](http://codesmaller.com/just-in-time-shipping-at-yerdle/)

+## Launching the zebra client on OSX

 ### Generate and load a plist file on mac
+Install dependencies with npm install.
+This installs node-mac (https://github.com/coreybutler/node-mac) which is used to generate the plist file and place it in /Library/LaunchDaemons folder.
 1. npm install
 2. create the plist and load it
 ```